January 2026 Heritage Celebrations

 Cultural and Federal Holidays:

-Independence Day (July 4th): The 4th of July is a national holiday commemorating the signing of the Declaration of Independence in 1776.
+Independence Day (July 4): The 4th of July is a national holiday commemorating the signing of the Declaration of Independence in 1776.
 Though organized around celebrating American independence from England, July 4th also provides an opportunity to celebrate the diverse peoples and cultures who make up our nation.

-National Black Women’s Equal Pay Day (July 27th): First celebrated by The National Committee on Pay Equity in 1996, this day highlights the impacts of institutional racism in the workplace, especially regarding pay.
-On average, Black women make 62 cents for every dollar paid to a white man.
+National Black Women’s Equal Pay Day (July 27): First celebrated by The National Committee on Pay Equity in 1996, this day highlights the impacts of institutional racism in the workplace, especially regarding pay.
+On average, Black women make 62 cents for every dollar paid to a White man.
 This day also recognizes that inequalities created by pay disparity have generational consequences, a problem that has been exacerbated during the pandemic.

 Religious Holidays: